ImpromptAI/openplugin/docs/source/references/extension_descriptions.rst

 x-few-shot-examples
 ------------------------
-Few shot examples allow the plugin developer to provides a way to define examples for a specific operation in your API.
-These examples are attached at the operation level, giving developers a way to demonstrate how their API should be used.
+Few-shot examples enable plugin developers to define prompts and parameter slot filling for specific operations.
+By providing these examples, developers can inform the LLM, thereby enhancing its accuracy and understanding of the operation.

 The prompt and parameter_mapping are two key elements within the x-few-shot-example.